 Co-Equal Benefits of Habitat Protection and Water Supply Security

-The City of Buenaventura (commonly known as Ventura) relies completely on local water supplies and does not receive any imported water.
-When these supplies are cut back during droughts, it’s a dire situation.
-During the recent multi-year drought, each of the local supplies—groundwater, the Ventura River, and Lake Casitas—experienced cutbacks that threatened the need for substantial rationing in the city.
-It became evident that a new reliable, locally controlled water source was required to meet existing and future demandsRead More »
+During the recent multi-year drought, each of the the City of Ventura’s supplies—groundwater, the Ventura River, and Lake Casitas—experienced cutbacks that threatened the need for substantial rationing in the city.
+It became evident that a new reliable, locally controlled water source was required to meet existing and future demands.Read More »